-For more than 30 years, the Geyers cooperated with other area families growing fruit in the mid-Atlantic region.
-By bringing the bounty of their fields to market shoppers and CSA members, Agriberry Farm provides direct support to those farms and expands the variety of fruits available each week.
+For more than 30 years, the Geyer family has worked cooperatively with other family farms in the Mid-Atlantic growing region.
+Agriberry Farm provides direct support to those farms by helping to bring the bounty of their fields and orchards to a broader range of markets and consumers, thereby expanding the variety of fruits available at all markets each week.
 Here are some of our favorite growers:

 The Baughers, Adams County Nurseries